 Is there a fee for exam proctoring?

 - Proctoring services will be provided free of charge to Orland Park Public Library cardholders.
-All others will be charged a fee of $3.00 per examination.
-Payment is due before an exam can be administered.

 - The library is not responsible for any costs to receive or return test materials.
 All costs are the responsibility of the patron.
 If the exam is to be returned by mail, the patron must provide a postage-paid envelope, if not provided by the examining institution.
 All costs must be paid prior to the administration of the exam.